Chart Color Schemes

 Yaroomba demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Yaroomba is notably high, with 37.5% of residents aged 15 and above holding university qualifications.
-This compares to 20.6% in the rest of Queensland and 24.9% in the SA4 region.
-Bachelor degrees are most common at 25.8%, followed by postgraduate qualifications at 7.8% and graduate diplomas at 3.9%.
-Vocational credentials are also prevalent, with 36.4% of residents aged 15 and above holding such qualifications.
+Educational attainment in Yaroomba is notably high, with 37.5% of residents aged 15 years and above holding university qualifications.
+This compares favourably to the broader benchmarks of 20.6% in the rest of Queensland and 24.9% in the SA4 region.
+Bachelor degrees are most prevalent at 25.8%, followed by postgraduate qualifications (7.8%) and graduate diplomas (3.9%).
+Vocational credentials are also prominent, with 36.4% of residents aged 15 years and above holding such qualifications – advanced diplomas account for 13.6% and certificates for 22.8%.

 Frequently Asked Questions - Education